Search

 Firstly, you are going to leave the bulk of your luggage securely in a luggage storage room back at the hotel in Cusco; don’t leave valuables here though as that’s just silly.

-Secondly, for our tour with Vidal Expedition, we were each supplied with black duffel bags at the VE office.
+Secondly, for our tour with Vidal Expeditions, we were each supplied with black duffel bags at the VE office.
 This duffel bag is allowed to hold up to 7kgs, and is going to be where the majority of the kit + equipment you bring for the Inca Trail will be stored (i.e. clothes, sleeping bag, sleeping mat, toiletries).
 Every Inca Trail tour worth its salt employs and includes an incredible team of support staff who will carry the camping and cooking equipment plus food supplies on the Trail to each campsite (the tour company provides all of this equipment), as well as everyone’s 7kg duffel bag.

 The Local Porters